Genetics Northern California

 Neural Tube Defects (NTDs)

-Ultrasound done about 18-20 weeks can detect most NTDs
+Ultrasound done at 18 to 22 weeks detects most NTDs

 Does not detect NTDs.

-Ultrasound done about 18-20 weeks can detect most NTDs
+Ultrasound done at 18 to 22 weeks detects most NTDs

 Results